bdominek/RepData_PeerAssessment1/PA1_template.md

 * The imputed data mean is 10766.1887
 * The imputed data median is 10766.1887
 * The difference between the non-imputed mean and imputed mean is 0
-* The difference between the non-imputed mean and imputed mean is 1.1887
+* The difference between the non-imputed median and imputed median is 1.1887
 * The difference between total number of steps between imputed and non-imputed data is 86129.5094.
 Thus, there were 86129.5094 more steps in the imputed data.